Abhishek0697/Detection-of-Hate-Speech-in-Multimodal-Memes/Code/Test/readme.md

+> Here we perform te following-
+- Load trained models for predicton the test set, with hatefulness probabilities for calculation of AUROC
-> To predict on the test set with hatefulness probabilities, and generate a csv file for submission to the competition
+- Generate a csv file for submission to the competition